[Home] [Physics] [Climate Science] [Election Science] [Opinion]

 Here is a comparison of election methods applied to Alaska's August 2022 Special House Election: Election Methods re 2022 AK Special Election

-The supposed purpose of “ranked-choice voting” is to obtain majority support for the winning candidate.
-But the commonly-used successive elimination method is not a reliable way to achieve that result.
 The only way to ensure majority support for the winning candidate is simply to elect the candidate who has majority support against each of the other candidates.
 And if by chance no candidate has majority support against each of the others, elect the one who comes closest.
-In other words, use ballot rankings to perform a round robin of instant runoffs between each pair of candidates, and elect the one who defeats, or comes closest to defeating, every other candidate.
-This Instant Round Robin is called “(Condorcet) Minimaxor “Simpson-Kramerin academic literature.
+When applied to voter preferences on ranked ballots, this method is called “(Condorcet) Minimax” or “Simpson-Kramer” in academic literature.
+But there is a simpler way to elect the best candidate.

 Multi-Winner Elections